IsasGithub/MB3_Fieldwork_AGB_Estimation/README.md

 ### Visualisation
 The two data frames from both predictions will be combined into one.
 We generate a bar plot to visualise the comparison between true and the two estimated AGB values.
-The resulting plot shows a comparison between them for different samples (represented by short names) in alphabetical order. **Figure 4** shows that for the Sentinel image, the values for the predicted AGB with the ... model are close to the true AGB values.
+The resulting plot shows a comparison between them for different samples (represented by short names) in alphabetical order. **Figure 4** and **Figure 5** show that for both, Sentinel and drone image, the values for the predicted AGB with the linear model seem to be closer to the true AGB values.

 ![agb_combined_sat](https://github.com/IsasGithub/MB3_Fieldwork_AGB_Estimation/blob/main/figs/agb_combined_sat.jpeg)

 ***Figure 4:** Visualisation of true and estimated AGB (Sentinel).*

 ![agb_combined_drones](https://github.com/IsasGithub/MB3_Fieldwork_AGB_Estimation/blob/main/figs/agb_combined_drones.jpeg)

 ***Figure 5:** Visualisation of true and estimated AGB (drone).*

 However, this presumption should be supported by...